 Superintendent Britta Söderqvist on the question of whether a merger is still a possibility:

 "The authority is already working to display the collections in all locations.
 We must and should develop this approach.
-Now it is incredibly important to talk internally about how we should move forward."
+Now it is incredibly important to talk internally about how we should work going forward."